Bungay Urban District Council was established in 1910, with the Chairman in that year being a Mr F Woods.

 The town hosts an annual Civic Evening where hospitality is extended to civic leaders from Beccles, Halesworth and Southwold and to the Chairman of the District Council.
 Any member of the public who wishes to attend the Civic Evening may do so by contacting any of the existing Councillors and requesting a ticket.

-The Town Clerk is Peter Morrow, who occupies a part-time post, and who is responsible for carrying out the all the executive functions of the Council.
+The Town Clerk is responsible for carrying out the all the executive functions of the Council.
 The Clerk is also designated the Proper Officer and Responsible Financial Officer for the purpose of he legislation which governs Town and Parish Councils.